-The "Assignments" section of the rules input is used to assign model species to compounds that are not represented explicitly in the mechanism.
+The "Assignments" section of the rules input is used to assign lumped model species to compounds that are not represented explicitly in the mechanism.
 Most of this input consists of lines containing the name of a model species followed by various keywords that serve to test whether this model species should be assigned to a compound.
-The model species names must have been previously included in the "ModSpecs" input, and should not be assigned to a single compound with the "ID=" keyword.
+The model species names must have been previously included in the "ModSpecs" input, and should not include those assigned to a single compound with the "ID=" keyword.
 Tests are carried out in the order that they appear in the assignments section when MechGen determines how to lump individual compounds.
 Therefore, the ordering of this input is important, since if a compound passes a test specified by an input line, then the lumping is determined and the subsequent tests are not carried out.
 Note that there can be more than one input line for a given model species if there is more than one test that may be sufficient to determine whether a compound should be represented by that model species.
+Therefore, the more restrictive tests should be included in the assignments section, and the least restrictive test, generally assigning the compound to an inert model species, should be last.

-Each keyword in assignments input lines are separated by at least one space, and the keywords, and any applicable associated values cannot contain embedded spaces.
+Each keyword in assignments input lines is separated by at least one space, and the keywords, and any applicable associated values cannot contain embedded spaces.
 The following types of keywords are optionally used to determine whether the compound is to be represented by the specified model species: